artemis-load-testing/artemis-load-testing.github.io/content/posts/case-study.md

 To initiate a test through the Artemis CLI, the user executes `artemis run-test` and specifies the path to the test script and the number of containers to spin up to generate the desired load.
 The user is presented with a three minute spinner that represents Artemis’ timestamp coordination function.
 This function ensures that the user’s test, across all containers, starts at the same time.
 This functionality will be explained in greater depth in the next section.

-After three minutes have elapsed, the user is presented with confirmation that the test has started along with a unique ID assigned to the test.
+After three-minutes have elapsed, the user is presented with confirmation that the test has started along with a unique ID assigned to the test.
 This ID will be present in every row of data in the database such that the data can be grouped by test when queried.

 {{< figure src="../assets/artemis_run_test.gif" caption="Figure 5.3 Demo of the artemis run-test command running in the CLI" >}}